Thinkersbluff/CR6Community-Marlin_TB/README.md

 Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).

 Please read the release notes *very carefully* - the online version on the repo contains all the instructions you need.

 NOTE: the display firmware instructions and files bundled with the original firmware releases are not compatible with newer Creality CR6 printer displays.
-We have therefore rebundled the mainboard firmware release files to remove the dispay firmware and have instead privided links to a Refactored version, at Release 6.1.
+We have therefore rebundled the mainboard firmware release files to remove the display firmware and have instead provided links to a Refactored version, as Release 6.1.1.

 Ensure you take the right assets: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.